s-taylor/prusa-mini-skew/README.md

 This occurs when the horizontal arm of the printer is not perpendicular (at at 90 degree angle) to the Y axis below (which the print bed travels along).
 It is either pulling forward towards the front of the printer, or backwards towards the back of the printer.

-This will affect if a print is square, i.e. how the lines are printed horizontally on the bed.
+This will affect if a print is square, specifically how a line of filament is printed from right to left (or left to right) on the bed.
-The vertical lines should be square due to the way the bed moves along the two tracks but the horizontal lines will not be if there is XY Skew.
+A line of filament printed from the front to back (or back to front) will be unaffected as this is reliant on the Y-axis.

-You can test this by printing something square and using a set square, or measuring corner to corner and comparing the values.
+You can test this by printing something square and using a set square to look for any gaps, or measuring corner to corner and comparing the values i.e. with calipers.

 There are two fixes I have found for this...